Long March: Aftermath

 While costly, the Long March gave the CCP the isolation it needed, allowing its army to recuperate and rebuild in the north.
 It also was vital in helping the CCP to gain a positive reputation among the peasants due to the determination and dedication of the surviving participants of the Long March.
 Mao wrote in 1935:

 The Long March is a manifesto.
 It has proclaimed to the world that the Red Army is an army of heroes, while the imperialists and their running dogs, Chiang Kai-shek and his like, are impotent.
 It has proclaimed their utter failure to encircle, pursue, obstruct and intercept us.
 The Long March is also a propaganda force.
 It has announced to some 200 million people in eleven provinces that the road of the Red Army is their only road to liberation.

 In addition, policies ordered by Mao for all soldiers to follow, the Eight Points of Attention, instructed the army to treat peasants respectfully and pay fairly for, rather than confiscate, any goods, in spite of the desperate need for food and supplies.
 This policy won support for the Communists among the rural peasants.

 Hostilities ceased while the Nationalists and Chinese Communists formed a nominal alliance during the Second Sino-Japanese War from 1937 until 1945.
 During these years, the CCP persevered and strengthened its influence.
 The Red Army fought a disciplined and organized guerilla campaign against superior Japanese forces, allowing it to gain experience.
 Following the end of World War II, the resurgent Communist Eighth Route Army, later called the People's Liberation Army, returned to drive the Kuomintang out of Mainland China to the island of Taiwan.
 Since the establishment of the People's Republic of China in 1949, the Long March has been glorified as an example of the CCP's strength and resilience.

 The Long March solidified Mao's status as the undisputed leader of the CCP, though he did not officially become party chairman until 1943.
 Other survivors of the March also went on to become prominent party leaders well into the 1990s, including Zhu De, Lin Biao, Liu Shaoqi, Dong Biwu, Ye Jianying, Li Xiannian, Yang Shangkun, Zhou Enlai and Deng Xiaoping.

 At the age of 9, Xiang Xuan, the nephew of He Long, was the youngest participant of the Long March.
 Wu Zhong, one of the participants in the Long March, became the youngest general in the People's Liberation Army.

-The last known survivor of the Long March, Tu Tongjin, a native of Changting, Fujian, died at the age of 108 on April 3rd, 2023.
+One of the last known survivors of the Long March, Tu Tongjin, a native of Changting, Fujian, died at the age of 108 on April 3rd, 2023.
+Wang Quanying, the last surviving female participant of the Long March, died at the age of 105 on July 22nd, 2026.